boyadejola/reactInvestApp/src/app/main/documentation/material-ui-components/components/transitions/transitions.md

 # Transitions

-<p class="description">Transitions help to make a UI expressive and easy to use.</p>
+<p class='description'>Transitions help to make a UI expressive and easy to use.</p>

 MUI provides transitions that can be used to introduce some basic [motion](https://material.io/design/motion/) to your applications.

-{{"component": "modules/components/ComponentLinkHeader.js", "design": false}}
+{{'component': 'modules/components/ComponentLinkHeader.js', 'design': false}}

 ## Collapse